CMecrow/CM-Project-1/README.md

 Instruction on how to embed a google map without using Javascript where possible was found [here](https://blog.duda.co/responsive-google-maps-for-your-website)
 The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) Further tutorials used are detailed in the [Testing page.](https://github.com/CMecrow/CM-Project-1/blob/main/docs/Testing.md)

+The footer HTML and meeting information CSS / HTML were based on those covered in the CI [Love Running project.](https://github.com/CMecrow/love-running)

 ### Media